How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 As this feature of arctic animals is not directly related to coping with the weather conditions, not too much emphasis will be put on it in this article.

 It is important to note that a large majority of polar animals have coats of fur/hair that appear white.
-This either a defense mechanism to blend it with the surrounding or used as a predatory advantage by carnivores.
+This is either a defense mechanism to blend in with the surroundings or used as a predatory advantage by carnivores.

 Polar bears, arctic foxes, and arctic hares are all examples of animals that use their coats to disguise themselves.